Tsiri/RHEIA/paper/paper.md

 hydrogen-based renewable energy systems, we performed a computationally efficient robust design optimization under different scenarios and compared the stochastic performance based on the corresponding cumulative density functions.
 This paper provides the optimized stochastic designs and the advantage of each design based on the financial flexibility of the system owner.
-The results illustrate that the economically preferred solution is a photovoltaic array when the self-sufficiency ratio is irrelevant (\SI{\leq30}{\%}).
-When a higher self-sufficiency ratio threshold is of interest, i.e.\ up to \SI{59}{\%}, photovoltaic-battery designs and photovoltaic-battery-hydrogen designs provide the cost-competitive alternatives which are least-sensitive to real-world uncertainty.
+The results illustrate that the economically preferred solution is a photovoltaic array when the self-sufficiency ratio is irrelevant 30%.
+When a higher self-sufficiency ratio threshold is of interest, i.e. up to 59%, photovoltaic-battery designs and photovoltaic-battery-hydrogen designs provide the cost-competitive alternatives which are least-sensitive to real-world uncertainty.
 Conclusively, including storage systems improves the probability of attaining an affordable levelized cost of electricity over the system lifetime.
 Future work will focus on the integration of the heat demand.